PopovicMilica/causal_nets/README.md

-A feed-forward neural network based software for treatment effect and propensity score estimation (in case of observational data).
+A feed-forward neural network based software for treatment effect and propensity score estimation.
 It is supporting both regression and classification treatment variable case.

 ### Installation